 The US Review of Books also lists category finalists here: https://www.theusreview.com/USR-Hoffer-Finalists.html .

 I submitted Diary of a Robot to this contest in January, 2022.
 Since then, I have made edits that address reader comments and improve its writing craft.
-This 2023 Eric Hoffer Finalist Award plus my updates persuade me that it is finished, and I'll resume work on the sequel.
-E-books and print-books are available now on Lulu.com.
+The 2024 Eric Hoffer Finalist Award version E-books and print-books are available now on Lulu.com.
 The E-book is available on Amazon.

 (Some very old versions of the book are up for sale on the Internet, so if you want to be sure of a recent version, look for the cover below, but with the Eric Hoffer Award Finalist seal.)